jameswolff96/moonshae-isles/campaign/act1/chapter2.md

 | 4  | Protective Blessing: The ship gains temporary immunity to storm damage for the next 48 hours. |

 ### Wrapping up Chapter 2
 This chapter ends as the players spot the verdant shores of the Moonshae Isles, sailing into port in Caer Callidyr.
+The players should enter the port late in the evening.
+Most shops are closed and the docks are basically empty.
+After a long, well deserved, rest the player's gain a level to be **Level 6**